ordina-jworks/ordina-jworks.github.io/_posts/2018-03-15-complete-introduction-to-nodejs.md

 ## Node REPL
 Once you have installed node you can open a terminal window and run node.
-This will return a node REPL where you can run javascript code.  for example<br>
+This will return a node REPL where you can run JavaScript code.  for example<br>
 `function add(a, b){ return a + b } <enter>`<br>
 `add(4, 7) <enter>`<br>
 `// Returns 11`<br>